dtrog/BeFrank-nxt/README.txt

 Using the installer:

 An IzPack based installation package is provided.
-Click on the corresponding jar/exe/dmg package, or run "java -jar nxt-client.jar" to start the installer.
+Click on the corresponding jar/exe/dmg package, or run "java -jar bfr-client.jar" to start the installer.
 See https://bitbucket.org/JeanLucPicard/nxt/issues/283 for more details about the IzPack installer.
 After installation, use the shortcuts or desktop icons to start the Nxt server.